 Does It Matter What You Eat Before a Race?

-When runners prepare for a long run or train for a race, there is certainly a lot of focus and preparation that goes into the actual running workouts to train your body, and generally, some thought is put into the logistics of the race, such as what you wear, the forecasted weather conditions, what time you need to wake up, hydration, etc.
+When runners prepare for a long run or train for a race, there is certainly a lot of focus and preparation that goes into the actual workouts to train your body and the logistics of the race, such as what you wear, the forecasted weather conditions, what time you need to wake up, hydration, etc.